awaregroup/IIALab/labs/Lab05.md

 When starting the lab, you should have these things open on your development machine:

 1. These instructions
 1. Visual Studio Code
 1. [Custom Vision Portal](https://www.customvision.ai/) open in a browser tab, and logged in with your Azure Subscription.
-Select the Directory associated with your Azure custom vision resource.
 1. [Time Series Insights explorer](https://insights.timeseries.azure.com/) in another browser tab, also logged in

 # Part 1: Custom Vision

+## Prepare your Custom Vision Environment
+1. Log into the Azure Portal
+1. Type "Custom Vision" into the search bar at the top, and click on the "Custom Vision" entry below "Marketplace"
+1. Enter a name for this custom vision resource : eg lab05-yourname
+1. Choose a location closest to you from the location drop down list
+1. Choose S0 for both pricing tiers
+1. Select the same resource group you have been using prior to this lab
+1. Click create

 ## Step 1: Train a model